 A lawyer can speak to the Crown about what is required to secure your release and can propose a bail plan.
 The plan often involves one or more people called “sureties.”
 A surety is someone you know who agrees to take responsibility for your release into the community.
 They pledge to pay a certain amount of money if you do not follow your conditions of release.
-Being a surety is a huge responsibility, and a lawyer can explain their role and adequately prepare them for court.
+Being a surety is a huge responsibility, and a lawyer in Scarborough area can explain their role and adequately prepare them for court.

 Everyone has a constitutional right to reasonable bail with respect to the amount of money sureties pledge and the conditions imposed on you.
 Reasonableness also includes the fact that you should not be denied bail without “just cause.”

 Since manslaughter is culpable homicide, the Crown will, in all likelihood, contest your release.
 A contested bail results in a bail hearing (also known as a “show cause” hearing).
 In line with the principles of reasonable bail, the Crown must “show cause” as to why it is in society’s best interest for you to be detained—although there are certain circumstances that require the accused to demonstrate why their detention is not justified.